 One of my favorite memories about farm life is when my parents and I were returning home from a band concert and the cows were on the road.

 I got out of the car in my dress clothes to chase them back home.
 Another great cow chase story is when the cows took a little trip nearly 3 miles down the road.
 The fire department was called, and together we walked the cows back to the farm in the rain.
-It was a full downpour with a train of cows, us, firefighters, volunteers, and cars going down the road.
+It was a complete downpour with a train of cows, us, firefighters, volunteers, and cars going down the road.
 Oh my gosh, I giggle just thinking about it!
-Needless to say, this may have happened 2 more times before we figured out why they were getting out.
+Needless to say, this may have happened two more times before we figured out why they were getting out.

 Would I change the early mornings watching the sunrise in the cab of a tractor?
 Or being covered head to toe in manure once!
 Had to carry heavy bales of corn and milk up a hill, seeing a calf be born.
-Sitting in the milking parlor as a kid watching the guys work, and learning something new every day for anything else in the world growing up?
+Sitting in the milking parlor as a kid watching the guys work and learning something new every day for anything else in the world growing up?
 Heck no!
-I think everyone should work on a farm for a summer at least once, in their lives.
+I think everyone should work on a farm for a summer at least once in their lives.
 It will change you!

-Make sure to thank a farmer every day for that milk in your cereal, that salad in your bowl.
-The prime cut on a date night, or that cold glass of beer. blood sweat and tears helped make your plate today.
+Make sure to thank a farmer every day for that milk in your cereal, that salad in your bowl—the prime cut on a date night, or that cold glass of beer.
+Blood, sweat, and tears helped make your plate today.